-Some questions to be considered during a S.W.O.T analysis -
+Some questions to be considered during a S.W.O.T analysis (or brain storming) -

-- Do you have the capacity to share geodetic data? - Are there impediments or restrictions or challenges (real or perceived) associated with sharing geodetic data? technical, political, legal, social, economic? - What is the status of your geodetic data "closed" or "opened" or "shared"?
+- Do you have the capacity to share geodetic data? - Are there impediments or restrictions or challenges (real or perceived) associated with sharing geodetic data? - technical, political, legal, social, economic? - Are there existing policies amongst geospatial organisations, agencies and authorities to embrace, create or consider "shared or open" data policies. - What is the status of your geodetic data "closed" or "opened" or "shared"?